alexilyenko/alexilyenko.github.io/_pages/about.md

 ![image-right]({{ site.url }}{{ site.baseurl }}/assets/images/big_avatar.jpg){: .align-right}
 Hey everyone!
 My name is Alex.
 Currently I'm working as a SDET at NBCUniversal company in New York city.
-My job responsibilities are related to automation, testing and continuous integration.
+My job responsibilities include tasks related to automation, testing and continuous integration.

 I am passionate about clean code and best practices of development.
 Also I'm considering myself early adopter of technologies and big fan of optimizations.